Dynamic Hyperparameter Importance for Efficient Multi-Objective Optimization: Ablation Study Variants

-Next to the current threshold, we ablated over two additional options, where we make changes after every $33\%$ of the optimization trials.
+We ablated over different $\tau$-schedules.
+Besides the constant schedule, they make changes after every $33\%$ of the optimization trials.
 The motivation for the initialization phase is that we start with (almost) all hyperparameters to first learn which ones are important and improve the surrogate model, and then focus more and more on the important ones.
-The motivation behind the convergence phase is to allow the optimizer to tune the less important hyperparameters in the end as well.
-For the symmetric threshold, we combine the intuition by letting the optimizer explore the space initially, then narrowing it down, and finally allowing for more exploration at the end again to make sure the entire space could be covered.
-Figure~\ref{fig:threshold} shows the results of the threshold comparison, which shows that the symmetric schedule is the best, closely followed by a constant threshold.
+The motivation behind the consolidation phase is to allow the optimizer to tune the less important hyperparameters in the end as well.
+For the symmetric threshold, we combine the intuition by letting the optimizer explore the space initially, then narrowing it down, and finally allowing more exploration at the end to ensure the entire space is covered.
+Figure~\ref{fig:threshold} shows the results of the threshold comparison, which shows that the symmetric schedule is the best.
+However, the constant threshold performs similarly at later stages.
+Nevertheless, it is definitely worse until around 60\% of the trials.
+This means that using the full space at the beginning is more important than using it at the end.